5 Crohn’s Disease Self-Care Strategies

 Research suggests that people living with IBD are two to three times more likely to be affected by stress/anxiety or depression.
 A psychologist or mental health provider can help you to cope with the emotions and stresses that often result from IBD.
 They might walk you through different techniques for stress management and decide if a medication could be helpful to you.

 Did you know your mental health can manifest as physical symptoms?
-Self care can play a vital role in maintaining your emotional and mental health (and thus your physical health), particularly during times of stress.
+Self-care can play a vital role in maintaining your emotional and mental health (and thus your physical health), particularly during times of stress.

 The Gut-Brain Connection

-A relatively new and exciting avenue of research has provided a great deal of insight into IBD and emotional and mental wellbeing.
+A relatively new and exciting avenue of research has provided a great deal of insight into IBD and emotional and mental well-being.

 The gut, often referred to as the second brain, is home to trillions of living microbes that have many functions in the body, synthesizing neurotransmitters that send chemical messages to the brain to regulate sleep, pain, appetite, mood, and emotion.
 This intricate network of interactions between the gut and brain is formally called the gut-brain connection.

-Here are some therapeutic strategies for mental health and emotional wellbeing:
+Here are some therapeutic strategies for mental health and emotional well-being:

-Engaging in a regular self-care routine has been linked to numerous health benefits, including less stress, a stronger immune system, improved cognition, and better self esteem.
+Engaging in a regular self-care routine has been linked to numerous health benefits, including less stress, a stronger immune system, improved cognition, and better self-esteem.

 Take Home Message

-When it comes to living with a chronic condition, such as Crohn’s disease, self care becomes even more essential.
-There are so many ways that you can practice self care, from establishing a consistent bedtime routine to fueling your body with healthful foods to holistic strategies that ease your mind and relieve stress.
+When it comes to living with a chronic condition, such as Crohn’s disease, self-care becomes even more essential.
+There are so many ways that you can practice self-care, from establishing a consistent bedtime routine to fueling your body with healthful foods to holistic strategies that ease your mind and relieve stress.

 Here are a few more resources that touch on the strategies mentioned above: